I want to ask you something.

 But at the same time, it’s a far cry from the supposed ‘high end’ trainers who do little more than put you on a power plate and have you drinking kale smoothies.

-For your £129, you get everything I mentioned above- the personalised workouts, the bespoke diet, the group access, the daily check-ins, the videos, the recipe books, the guides and the 1:1 assessment call.
+For your £149, you get everything I mentioned above- the personalised workouts, the bespoke diet, the group access, the daily check-ins, the videos, the recipe books and guides.

 ..
-AND you get to keep the recipe book, the guides, the diet and the workout plan, even after the program
+AND you get to keep the recipe books, the guides, the diet and the workout plan, even after the program

-Now, the last thing I want to do use is false claimed and hyped up promises to get you to join Project Lean.
+Now, the last thing I want to do use is false claimed and hyped up promises to get you to join COMMIT28.

 I’d rather let the client results speak for themselves, and would hope you can see just how my ‘slightly different’ way of doing things is far better than the typical fitness industry approach to weight loss.

-But, if you’re on the fence as to exactly what can be achieved with Project Lean, check out what happened when I let some people in to 'test run' it for 7 days...
+But, if you’re on the fence as to exactly what can be achieved with COMMIT28, check out what happened when I let some people in to 'test run' it for 7 days earlier this year...

 Pretty incredible, huh?